chombo-discharge/chombo-discharge/Exec/Convergence/AdvectionDiffusion/C1/README.md

-## Convergence/AdvectionDiffusion/SpatialConvergence/CoaxialCable
+## Convergence/AdvectionDiffusion/C1

-This example computes temporal convergence rates for Physics/RadiativeTransfer using the Eddington SP1 approximation.
+This example computes spatial convergence rates for Physics/AdvectionDiffusion.
 The solution errors are computed by coarsening a solution with finer (2x) grid resolution.

 # Compilation